purpleteam-mike/purpleteam-mike/README.md

 ## 🎯 Upcoming Goals
 - Finish uploading and documenting all course labs to GitHub
-- Begin Capture the Flag (CTF) challenges (TryHackMe, Hack The Box)
 - Study for and pass CompTIA Security+
 - Apply for entry-level roles in cybersecurity